-- a) The risk of academic misconduct is kept to a minimum through the following activity; - Through induction students will understand what academic misconduct is, what might constitute student malpractice and the consequences of suspected malpractice in their work and explain the need for students to authenticate their work - Staff talk about ways to minimise academic misconduct with students throughout their programme of study - Internal and external verification - Work scrutiny and standardisation exercises - Internal quality audits - Coverage of exam conditions by teaching staff when preparing students for their controlled assessment - Invigilator training - The use of Turnitin in Higher Education. - b) All suspected cases of alleged academic dishonesty are reported to the appropriate Head of Quality and Standards (FE or HE). - c) Any alleged misconduct during an examination, or externally assessed activity, will be recorded on the invigilator's report form, which is given to the Chief Examination Officer who will report the alleged misconduct to the Examinations Manager. - d) The College will conduct a fair and objective investigation into the allegations of academic dishonesty. - e) The College will ensure that the student has the right to fully participate in any such investigations.
+- a) The risk of academic misconduct is kept to a minimum through the following activity; - Through induction students will understand what academic misconduct is, what might constitute student malpractice and the consequences of suspected malpractice in their work and explain the need for students to authenticate their work - Staff talk about ways to minimise academic misconduct with students throughout their programme of study - Internal and external verification - Work scrutiny and standardisation exercises - Internal quality audits - Coverage of exam conditions by teaching staff when preparing students for their controlled assessment - Invigilator training

-- f) The College will ensure that the student has a right of appeal to the College / or awarding Organisation / institution. - g) The College will ensure that both FE and HE academic rules and regulations will be adhered to during this process including those of the relevant Awarding Organisation.
+- The use of Turnitin in Higher Education. - b) All suspected cases of alleged academic dishonesty are reported to the appropriate Head of Quality Assurance and Enhancement (for both HE and FE) - c) Any alleged misconduct during an examination, or externally assessed activity, will be recorded on the invigilator's report form, which is given to the Examinations Manager who will report the alleged misconduct to the Head of Quality Assurance and Enhancement. - d) The College will conduct a fair and objective investigation into the allegations of academic dishonesty. - e) The College will ensure that the student has the right to fully participate in any such investigations. - f) The College will ensure that the student has a right of appeal to the College / or awarding Organisation / institution. - g) The College will ensure that both FE and HE academic rules and regulations will be adhered to during this process including those of the relevant Awarding Organisation.